kathsucurry/kathsucurry.github.io/_posts/2025-10-14-reduction_sum_part1.markdown

 As part of the "Reduction (Sum)" series, this post outlines my process and approach to implementing and optimizing sum reduction kernels.
 I use Mark Harris's [*Optimizing Parallel Reduction in CUDA* deck](https://developer.download.nvidia.com/assets/cuda/files/reduction.pdf) as a reference, with modifications based on the insights I've gained along the way.
 My approach can be summarized as follows.

 1. **Implement the reduction kernel** and ensure that the output is correct using the verification process described in the [previous post]({% link _posts/2025-10-14-reduction_sum_part0.markdown %}).
+2. **Analyze the kernel's performance** to understand whether (and why) it performs better or worse.
+Some methods include:
-2. **Profile the kernel** using [NVIDIA Nsight Compute](https://developer.nvidia.com/nsight-compute).
+    -  **Profile the kernel** using [NVIDIA Nsight Compute](https://developer.nvidia.com/nsight-compute).
 I highly recommend you to watch [this kernel profiling lecture](https://www.youtube.com/watch?v=F_BazucyCMw&t=1s) hosted by GPU Mode if you are interested in using Nsight Compute.
-3. **Inspect the PTX/SASS**, if necessary, to better understand the performance characteristics or identify optimization opportunities.
+    - **Inspect the PTX/SASS**, if necessary, to better understand the performance characteristics or identify optimization opportunities.

 # Kernel 0: naive interleaved addressing